* Translated by AI

 *This content was translated by AI.

-NC Go Jun-hwi hit a two-run home run against Kiwoom in the 7th inning on the 23rd. /Photo=NC Dinos
+NC's Go Jun-hwi hits a two-run home run against Kiwoom in the 7th inning on the 23rd. /Photo=NC Dinos

-NC Go Jun-hwi hit a two-run home run against Kiwoom in the 7th inning on the 23rd. /Photo=NC Dinos
+NC's Go Jun-hwi hits a two-run home run against Kiwoom in the 7th inning on the 23rd. /Photo=NC Dinos

 In the top of the 7th inning, with NC Dinos leading by a large margin of 9-1, a two-run home run was hit, extending the score to 11-1.

-The home run did not appear to have a significant impact on the outcome of the game.
+The home run appeared to have little impact on the outcome of the game.
 However, the NC dugout and the visiting fans' section near third base were in an uproar.
 This was because the batter who hit the home run was Go Jun-hwi (19), who made his professional starting debut that day.

 Go Jun-hwi, a left-handed outfielder from Jeonju High School, was selected in the 4th round, 32nd overall, in the 2026 Rookie Draft and signed with NC for a signing bonus of 80 million won.
-He hit .333 (5 hits in 15 at-bats) with 3 RBIs in 10 spring training games, successfully making the opening day roster.
-However, he was sent down to the Futures League after recording just one walk in four at-bats across three games with no hits.
+He hit .333 (5 hits in 15 at-bats) with 3 RBIs in 10 spring training games, earning a spot on the opening day roster.
+However, after going 0-for-3 in 4 plate appearances with only one walk in three games, he was sent down to the Futures League.

 Go Jun-hwi (right) successfully stole second base against Kiwoom in the 3rd inning on the 23rd. /Photo=NC Dinos